teltploek/DetErOsDerSnakker/README.md

 ## TODOs

   * We might need to make request a child_process
-  * Show direct link to article feed with share-button to facebook/twitter/google plus
   * Add Jekyll blog with bookmarklet instructions
   * Show "Chrome desktop only" splash screen for other browsers